 Have you ever heard people say that they tend to be more of a right-brain or left-brain thinker?
 From books to television programs, you've probably heard the phrase mentioned numerous times or perhaps you've even taken an online test to determine which type best describes you.
+Given the popularity of the idea of "right brained" and "left brained" thinkers, it might surprise you learn learn that this idea is just one of many myths about the brain.

 What Is Left Brain - Right Brain Theory?

 According to the theory of left-brain or right-brain dominance, each side of the brain controls different types of thinking.
 Additionally, people are said to prefer one type of thinking over the other.
-For example, a person who is "left-brained" is often said to be more logical, analytical and objective, while a person who is "right-brained" is said to be more intuitive, thoughtful and subjective.
+For example, a person who is "left-brained" is often said to be more logical, analytical, and objective, while a person who is "right-brained" is said to be more intuitive, thoughtful, and subjective.

 However, these patients also experienced other symptoms after the communication pathway between the two sides of the brain was cut.
 For example, many split-brain patients found themselves unable to name objects that were processed by the right side of the brain, but were able to name objects that were processed by the left-side of the brain.
 Based on this information, Sperry suggested that language was controlled by the left-side of the brain.

 Later research has shown that the brain is not nearly as dichotomous as once thought.
 For example, recent research has shown that abilities in subjects such as math are actually strongest when both halves of the brain work together.
+Today, neuroscientists know that the two sides of the brain work together to perform a wide variety of tasks and that the two hemispheres communicate through the corpus collosum.

 The Right Brain